 Distance: because you’ll be learning how to develop your throwing power, your distance will inevitably develop just as well.

 Strategy: lastly, playing with mid-range discs can help you develop your overall strategy.
 Now that you’re not throwing with high-speed or max distance discs, you’ll need to learn new shots or how to approach your shorter throws to figure out how to get to the basket.
 This will quickly help you learn and improve on the disc golf course.

 So you can see that, If you use mid-ranges for your rounds, you’re game will improve tremendously.
-But let’s talk about a couple other quick things before we get to the list.
+Real quick, let’s talk about putters and how they can help you.

 What about putters?